dmandloi/powershell-notes/chapter-9.md

 * `ByPropertyName` parameter  binding matches one or more properties from the output objects of the first cmdlet to the parameter names of the second cmdlet.
 This is a simple name match as long as the matching parameter from the second cmdlet accepts pipeline input `ByPropertyName.`

 * Pipeline can be used to apply a field mapping to the contents of a CSV file.
-Below example assumes a CSV with the following content and then maps the column names `login` and `dept` as `name` and `department` so that they can be matched to other cmdlet parameters.
+Below example assumes a CSV with the following content and then maps the column names `login` and `dept` as `name` and `department` so that they can be matched to other cmdlet parameters down the pipeline.

 ```csv
 login,dept,city,title